 We are so blessed to live in this great country, the United States of America.
 And, as trite as it might sound, I am proud to be an American where at least I know I'm free.
 Despite the varied difficulties faced by citizens in this country, in spite of the issues faced in government and despite the silent battles going on in the private lives of people across the country we are so very blessed.
 And, yesterday as I watched the soldiers carry the American flag I became choked up and felt a great amount of pride for this wonderful land I am fortunate to call my home.
 I stood in awe and quiet gratitude for the men and women who have fought so hard to protect our freedoms and remembered the many who have lost their lives in that pursuit.

 I have lived in another country and know of the devastation and heartache as well as incredibly difficult times faced by the Bolivian people as I became immersed in their culture.
 Even now political unrest is a daily thing they face.
 I am so very blessed.
 Blessed to believe as I choose, blessed to be a woman and have so many rights that many others are vehemently denied, blessed to have my family here with me in the shelter and relative calm of our own home.
 I am so very blessed.
 So, today I share a few images of my family as we enjoyed the 4th of July parade yesterday.
 I hope it was a wonderfully inspiring day for you as well.
-This is my mother-in-law, one of the most patriotic people I know.
-Hailey waving her flag proudly as the parade procession went by; her hand on her heart as the men passed by with the American flag.

 Our little Aimee